 A stipend of $3,300 will be given to each NEH Summer Scholar.
-This will be paid in two payments, one upon arrival in Milledgeville, and the other upon the close of the Institute.
-Please note that we strongly encourage NEH Summer Scholars to reside in the Georgia College dorm, and for those who do so, payment for on-campus lodging will be deducted from the final payment of the stipend.
+This will be paid in two payments, one upon arrival in Milledgeville and the other upon the close of the Institute.
+We strongly encourage NEH Summer Scholars to reside in the Georgia College dorm and for those who do so, payment for on-campus lodging will be deducted from the final payment of the stipend.
 The dorm rate for a single room will be $32 per night; so the total cost for lodging during the four-week institute is estimated at $928.
-Accordingly, and working with the $928 figure, this would mean that Institute participants who decide to stay in the dorm will be issued a check for $1,650 upon arrival and a second check for approximately $722 at the close of the Institute, conditional upon full and satisfactory participation and no incidental charges for housing.
+Accordingly working with the $928 figure, this would mean that Institute participants who decide to stay in the dorm will be issued a check for $1,650 upon arrival and a second check for approximately $722 at the close of the Institute, conditional upon full and satisfactory participation and no incidental charges for housing.

 Stipends are intended to help cover travel expenses to and from the project location, books and other research expenses and ordinary living expenses.
 Stipends are taxable.
 Supplements will not be given in cases where the stipend is insufficient to cover all expenses.

 In addition to the stipend, the Institute and Georgia College will, occasionally, provide a meal for Summer Scholars, usually as part of another event.
 However, Summer Scholars are largely responsible for covering their dining costs (see the link to “Housing” for dining options.)

 Also, the Institute covers the cost of travelling on site visits to Atlanta, Savannah and the O’Connor farm, Andalusia, for scheduled events.
 See the link to “Site Visits” for more information about these short trips.

 Conditions of the Award